 - What are the three main factors you will be using to determine the right person for this job?

 - What was it about my qualifications that most appealed to you?

 These questions allow you to dig deeper into the job requirements and expectations and are best asked of your future manager.

 - What goals do you expect the person who takes this job to achieve during their first 30, 60, and 90 days?

-- Could you tell me about the way the job has been performed in the past?
-And, what improvements you’d like to see happen?
+- Could you tell me how the job has been performed in the past?
+And what improvements you’d like to see happen?

 - How does “X” get done here?
-(Where “X” is a key element of the job)
+(Where “X” is a vital element of the job)

 - If I was starting in this position today, what would you advise me to learn first and do first?

 Cultural Fit Questions